4. Computation Pipeline¶

 We now explain this pipeline:

-RIVET can accept as input a data set, a bifiltration, or an firep.
-RIVET always works with a single homology degree at a time; when giving data or a bifiltration as input, specifies the degree of homology to consider.
+RIVET can accept as input a data set, a bifiltration, or an FIRep.
+RIVET always works with a single homology degree at a time; when giving data or a bifiltration as input, one specifies the degree of homology to consider.

 RIVET accepts data in the form of either a point cloud in \(\mathbb R^n\), or a finite metric space (represented as distance matrix).
-Optionally, a function on each point can also be given.
-If a function is given, RIVET computes a function-Rips bifiltration.
-If no function is given, it computes the degree-Rips bifiltration.
+Optionally, a function on the points can also be given by the user or precomputed by RIVET.
+If a function is specified, then RIVET computes a function-Rips bifiltration.
+If no function is specified, then RIVET computes the degree-Rips bifiltration.